 1. Exfoliate dry skin with sugar

 The fine texture of sugar is naturally exfoliating without clogging the pores, it’s moisturizing for the skin, and safe on even the most sensitive areas (such as your face!).
-Moreover, exfoliating with a sugar scrub will help remove dead cells, increase blood circulation, and prevent signs of aging.
+Exfoliating with a sugar scrub will help remove dead cells, increase blood circulation, and minimize signs of aging.

 Honey sugar scrub